kevinolega/callcentertrainingtips/_posts/2019-08-11-no-enhance.md

 I want to work in a call center because I want to enhance my English communication skills.

-Not going to happen.
+Your plan is going to happen.

-Because the interviewer won't endorse you to the next stage.
+You'll fail because the interviewer won't endorse you to the next stage.

 In other words, you won't get hired.